elina-codes/arbutus/src/pages/blog/getting-credit-for-your-growing-business-five-c’s-that-count.md

 featuredpost: true
 featuredimage: /images/uploads/man-sleeping-on-paperwork.jpeg
 ---
-### We talk to business owners everyday about their financial situations and their need for equipment to grow or even stay in business.
+### We talk to business owners every day about their financial situations and their need for equipment to grow or even stay in business.

-For those new to equipment leasing and looking for an alternative to a traditional lender, there are important criteria that can help or hurt you secure your equipment lease deal:
+For those new to equipment leasing and looking for an alternative to a traditional lender, there are important criteria that can help in securing your equipment lease deal:

 * **Financing new vs. used**
 * **Financing equipment that retains value vs. equipment that immediately depreciates**